ParadexRelayer/Consumer-API-docs/readme.md

 ## GET /v0/order/[orderId]
 `private endpoint`

 Returns information about the order identified by the orderId passed in the url.
-The user must be authenticated as the maker.

 ```
 {